 -

-Fiery replied to Anticonformity11's topic in Hardware monitoring
+Fiery replied to merwin7's topic in Hardware monitoring

-Thank you for your patience about this issue.
-Make sure to upgrade to the latest beta version of AIDA64 Extreme Edition available at: http://www.aida64.com/downloads/aida64extremebuild1849h5q0sfmjptzip After upgrading to this new version, make sure to restart Windows to finalize the upgrade.
-Let me know how it works. -
+We've implemented power TDP% measurement for nVIDIA Kepler video adapters in the latest beta version of AIDA64 Extreme Edition available at: http://www.aida64.co...35wh2v8zrbcxzip After upgrading to this new version, make sure to restart Windows to finalize the upgrade.
+The new reading will be displayed on the Computer / Sensor page, and it can also be put on the OSD Panel, SensorPanel, Logitech LCD, etc. Let me know how it works. -

-We've adjusted the power load measurement for HID UPS devices.
-Make sure to upgrade to the latest beta version of AIDA64 Extreme Edition available at: http://www.aida64.com/downloads/aida64extremebuild1849h5q0sfmjptzip After upgrading to this new version, make sure to restart Windows to finalize the upgrade.
-Let me know how it works.
-Thanks, Fiery
+Thank you.
+We've implemented AMD PowerControl detection in the latest beta version of AIDA64 Extreme Edition available at: http://www.aida64.co...35wh2v8zrbcxzip After upgrading to this new version, make sure to restart Windows to finalize the upgrade.
+The new reading will be displayed on the Display / GPU page, and it can also be put on the OSD Panel, SensorPanel, Logitech LCD, etc. Let me know how it works.

 -